Beyond Croissants: Uncovering What Food Paris Is Famous For

 Sweet Indulgences: Parisian Pastries And Chocolates

 Okay, so we all know about the croissants, right?
 But Paris’s sweet side goes so much deeper than that.
-The city’s pastry chefs are basically artists, and their medium is butter and sugar.
+The city’s pastry chefs are basically artists behind some of the famous food in Paris, and their medium is butter and sugar.
 It’s pretty wild.

 Masterpieces Of The Patisserie: Mille-Feuille And Paris-Brest